syohex/emacs-quickrun2/README.md

 No output. [outputter *null* sample](sample/sample_outputter_null.pl)

-## Using quickrun as function from other functions
+## Using quickrun2 as function from other functions

-`quickrun` can be used as function from other functions.
+`quickrun2` can be used as function from other functions.
 You can pass configuration by `:source` argument.
 Sample is following: